Texts are all around us - from books to magazines to TV, e-mail and the internet.

 The skills you will learn in an English Studies degree will enable you to recognise ideology and bias, and see through the spin of cultural and political debate.
 You’ll refine your ability to think and write clearly – valuable skills in many careers and professions.
 Our graduates are well prepared in these transferable skills and have an excellent success rate in finding rewarding employment in many fields.

-A-levels ABB or Advanced Highers, grades BBB to include English Literature or English Literature and Language.
+To include English or English Literature and Language.

 Modes of study

 February entry also available.